Eisenhower School faculty come from diverse backgrounds serving defense, government, private industry and research concerns attaining senior status.

 Program Management - Test and Evaluation - Integrated Logistics Support - Strategic and Tactical Transportation - Economic Analysis

 Korea - Western Europe

 Colonel Smith is licensed to practice law in Virginia and Maryland.
-In private practice he argued civil litigation cases before a variety of state and federal courts, including the Virginia Supreme Court, Court of Appeals of Maryland, Court of Special Appeals of Maryland, U.S. Court of Appeals for the 4th Circuit, and the U.S. Court of Appeals for the District of Columbia Circuit.
+He has argued cases before a variety of state and federal courts, including the Virginia Supreme Court, Court of Appeals of Maryland, Court of Special Appeals of Maryland, U.S. Court of Appeals for the 4th Circuit, and the U.S. Court of Appeals for the District of Columbia Circuit.
 He is also admitted to practice before the U.S. Supreme Court, the U.S. Court of Appeals for the Armed Forces, and the U.S. Army Court of Criminal Appeals.

 Colonel Smith has a Bachelor of Science in Political Science from James Madison University, where has also received his first commission through the Army ROTC program.
 He holds a Juris Doctor from George Washington University and a Master of Science in National Security Strategy from the National War College.